 6. Make a mulch for acid loving plants.
 For those lucky enough to have oak leaves, they can be used to lower soil pH, making a perfect mulch for camellias, azaleas, rhododendrons and daphnes.
 Share them with family and friends and they will love you for it!
 In years past, I remember cars lined up early in the morning along certain Hills streets which were lined with oaks.
 The car boots were open and their drivers busy gathering bags of oak leaves for their gardens.
 You are not allowed to collect those leaves anymore, so find someone with an oak tree and befriend them.

 7. Add them to your compost.
 The best way to do this is to bag up leaves in old chaff or fertiliser bags and simply add a layer of leaves every time you add some fresh green garden material or kitchen scraps.
 One of the major challenges with compost bins is not having equal parts of fresh and green material to dry and brown material such as dry leaves.
 So, making a stash of dry materials for the future ensures compost success.

-Finally, another great use of leaves is to make leaf mould, a valuable source of organic matter to increase your soils water holding capacity, and thus reduce the water requirements of your garden.
-Make a bay from four star droppers spaced 1m apart, and either attach corrugated iron sheets or similar to make solid sides, or wrap chicken wire around for open sides.
-Then simply pile your leaves inside.
-There are three things that you can do to speed up their breakdown into leaf mould.
-The first is put them through a mulcher or run your mower over the leaves as fine rots faster.
-The second is to add a sprinkling of organic fertilizer every 15-30cm of depth.
-Finally keep the pile moist and turn it occasionally.
-In the warmer weather you may need to add water while in winter you may need to cover the bay to stop it getting too soggy.
+8. Make leaf mould.
+This is a valuable source of organic matter to increase your soil’s water holding capacity, and thus reduce the water requirements of your garden.
+Make a bay from four-star droppers spaced 1m apart, and either attach corrugated iron sheets or similar to make solid sides, or wrap chicken wire around for open sides.
+Then simply pile your leaves inside and let them break down.
+The process can be accelerated by adding a layer of organic fertiliser or manure for every 15-30cm layer of leaves.
+Chopping the leaves up finer with the mower and turning this brew will also help to make leaf mould quicker.
+Finally keep the pile moist in the warmer weather by adding water while in winter you may need to cover the bay to stop it getting too soggy.